LibertyDSNP/spec/pages/DSNP/Announcements.md

 ## Reverting an Announcement

-Announcements may not be deleted, but some may be marked as invalid by using a [Tombstone Announcement](Types/Tombstone.md).
+Announcements may not be deleted, but some may be marked as invalid by using a [Tombstone Announcement](Types/Tombstone.md), or updated by using an [Update Announcement](Types/Update.md).
 For example, if a user creates a Reaction Announcement, they may remove that reaction by creating a Tombstone Announcement.

 ## Non-Normative